The story of our house from the beginning: learn how the house behind the lifestyle blog, On Sutton Place, became a home, one DIY project at a time.

 - Read about the entry & stairway renovation.

 This house is many things.
-Most importantly it’s a safe place for my family.
-At the end of the day this is where we return.
-It’s where my heart is.
+It holds our memories, both good and bad.
+Most importantly, it’s a safe place for my family.
+At the end of the day, this is where we return.
+It’s where my heart lives.